Association for Financial Markets in Europe

 1 Sept 2023

-Their ask — AFME requests the scope be clarified to avoid capturing regulated financial undertakings already subject to existing requirements.
+Message — AFME requests the scope be clarified to avoid capturing regulated financial undertakings already subject to existing requirements.
 They seek efficient interactions between ratings providers and rated entities, and a workable third-country regime with interoperable requirements.12

-How it helps them — This would exempt their members from duplicative regulatory requirements they already face.3
+Why — This would exempt their members from duplicative regulatory requirements they already face.3

 Meeting with John Berrigan (Director-General Financial Stability, Financial Services and Capital Markets Union)